Sunday, August 16, 2020

 As for the underground sea think of it more as what would be encountered from further explorations in the D# module, part of the great Underdark.
 The Black Reservoir level is tiny compred to the former body of water, and the reservoir is filled with large supporting pillars too...although the sea monster dwelling in its waters doesn't mind the obstructions #4690

-The PCs ddn't submerge much on the water level of the castle's dungeons. there was a pool with nixies in it, a transporter to an underwater adventure, and various outdoor adventures where most of this sort of thing took place.
+The PCs didn't submerge much on the water level of the castle's dungeons. there was a pool with nixies in it, a transporter to an underwater adventure, and various outdoor adventures where most of this sort of thing took place.
 The encounters were the typical mix of critters, including one where I had a dragon turtle.
 Sahauagin weren't included, IIRR. #4655

 Orc and Gnoll Warrens